 High levels of fan engagement on social media are great, but your brand can do even better.

-Back in early January, Amy and Mike Mills of 17th Street Barbecue graciously invited us to host a session and brief Q&A panel at their annual Whole Hog Extravaganza.
+Back in January 2018, Amy and Mike Mills of 17th Street Barbecue graciously invited us to host a session and brief Q&A panel at their annual Whole Hog Extravaganza.
 So our crew headed across the river and down into southern Illinois prepped to present and eager to eat deliciously smoked heritage hog that boasts no rival within a many-mile radius.

 Whole Hog is one-of-a-kind in the world of barbecue.
 If you’re a seasoned or aspiring barbecue restaurateur, this unique seminar gives you the tools to build up your barbecue business.
 Over the course of two days, attendees not only ate like barbecue royalty, but learned from professional pitmasters and celebrated marketing and architectural specialists on what it takes to make it in the competitive barbecue industry.

 Our particular session started right after lunch (thank goodness – our rumbling stomachs would not have lasted long).
 We donned our cozy new Whole Hog sweatshirts and presented on topics pertaining to the ever-nebulous entity that is social media.

 Without getting bogged down into the specifics, the goal of our session was less about the function of social media itself, but rather how to organize, create and advertise content to connect with your audience and add depth to your digital presence.